Kansas City’s Best Foundation Pier Installation

 The longer you wait to get the problem taken care of, the more likely it becomes that the structural integrity of your family’s home will be jeopardized, creating a dangerous living situation.

 How To Fix A Settling Foundation

-To take care of the problem, we make use of the Stratos Pier Piering System.
-It is pushed deep within the earth into bedrock or stable, load-bearing strata.
-The pier will be able to stabilize, level, and lift the home back up to where it needs to be.
+To take care of the problem, we make use of the Stratos Pier Piering System in Kansas City.
+Piers are pushed deep within the earth into bedrock or stable, load-bearing strata.
+The pier foundation will be able to stabilize, level, and lift the home back up to where it needs to be.
 Installation is fast with minimal excavation required.

 - Interior or Exterior Installation

 - No Brackets, No Bolts, No Breaking the Footing